softwaresecured/mitmws/README.md

-# WsProxy
+# MitmWs

-WsProxy is an HTTP proxy designed specifically for pentesting applications that use websockets.
+MitmWs is an HTTP proxy designed specifically for pentesting applications that use websockets.

 # Current work in progress
 - analyzer model